-To begin, there are a total of 38 more MJO days using the VPM index rather than RMM in the 1990-2009 climatology.
-While the differences are subtle, the VPM captures a higher number of MJO days during phases 3, 5, 6, 7, and 8 when compared to RMM.
-This result is indicative of increased MJO identification by the VPM index, especially over the Pacific and Atlantic basins.

-After dividing the number of MJO days for only boreal winter (November-February), the RMM captures a total of 61 more MJO days when compared to VPM.
-The increased number of boreal winter MJO days identified by RMM is during times when the MJO is located over the Maritime Continent and west Pacific (phases 4-7).
-This is a time when the South Pacific convergence zone becomes convectively active, thus indicating a benefit of using OLR over VP200.
-However, note that there are slightly more boreal winter MJO days over the Western Hemisphere and Indian Ocean (phases 8, 1, and 2) using VPM over RMM, suggesting that the VPM is capturing a slightly stronger Western Hemisphere MJO signal over RMM.
-For boreal summer [June-September (JJAS)], an opposite relationship is found (with exception of the Western Hemisphere), where there are 85 more MJO days identified using VPM when compared to RMM.
-The VPM index captures more MJO days in all phases except when the MJO is present over the Indian Ocean (phases 1-2).
-This result suggests a potential use for the VPM index with regards to the summer monsoons, as well as tropical cyclone activity over the west and east Pacific, and the Atlantic basins.
-To investigate the differences between the two sets of indices during boreal summer, a composite analysis is shown below.
+1 To begin, there are a total of 38 more MJO days using the VPM index rather than RMM 2 in the 1990-2009 climatology.
+While the differences are subtle, the VPM captures a higher 3 number of MJO days during phases 3, 5, 6, 7, and 8 when compared to RMM.
+This result is 4 indicative of increased MJO identification by the VPM index, especially over the Pacific and 5 Atlantic basins.
+6 After dividing the number of MJO days for only boreal winter (November - February), 7 the RMM captures a total of 61 more MJO days when compared to VPM.
+The increased number 8 of boreal winter MJO days identified by RMM is during times when the MJO is located over the 9 Maritime Continent and West Pacific (phases 4-7).
+This is a time when the South Pacific 10 Convergence Zone becomes convectively active, thus indicating a benefit of using OLR over 11 VP200.
+However, note that there are slightly more boreal winter MJO days over the Western 12 Hemisphere and Indian Ocean (phases 8, 1, and 2) using VPM over RMM, suggesting that the 13 VPM is capturing a slightly stronger Western Hemisphere MJO signal over RMM.
+14 For boreal summer (June - September), an opposite relationship is found (with exception 15 of the Western Hemisphere), where there are 85 more MJO days identified using VPM when 16 compared to RMM.
+The VPM index captures more MJO days in all phases except when the 17 MJO is present over the Indian Ocean (phases 1-2).
+This result suggests a potential use for the 18 VPM index with regards to the Summer Monsoons, as well as tropical cyclone activity over the 19 West and East Pacific, and the Atlantic basins.
+In order to investigate the differences between 20 the two sets of indices during boreal summer, a composite analysis is shown below.
+21 c) Boreal Summer Composites 22 Composite evolution of the MJO is developed following WH04 by defining eight distinct 23 phases of the MJO.
+Each phase represents a time when the MJO is located over a different